Home

 Llama Butter / performance piece for tuba & tape / 20 minutes

-Word file MP3 file Written for tubist Mark Nelson, Llama Butter is a half-hour work with optional dance and staging.
+Word file Written for tubist Mark Nelson, Llama Butter is a half-hour work with optional dance and staging.
 In its full-blown version, the tubist is cloaked in furs on a stage with flaming torches, playing an all-black tuba.
 Nelson gave it a brilliant premiere -- but without the painted instrument.
 Non-streaming (downloadable) video in hi-res Windows media, lo-res Windows media, or lo-res Real media.
 Available from Frog Peak Music

 Lunar Cascade in Serial Time / tenor guitar / ca. 90 minutes